Writing can be great when it’s going well, but often it’s lonely and it’s hard to get started.

 What is a social writing group?

-I use the term ‘social writing groups’ to refer to writers who get together to connect and write, rather than to give feedback on each other’s writing.
+I use the term ‘social writing groups’ to refer to writers who get together to connect and write, rather than to give feedback on writing.

 In my groups, we talk about what we are writing (as I find that speaking can give so much clarity to writing), but we don’t offer feedback on the written work within writing group time.